Senators acquire defenceman Jakob Chychrun from Coyotes for 3 draft picks | CBC Sports

 Kings strengthen defence, moving veteran goalie Quick to last-place Blue Jackets

-The Ottawa Senators have acquired defenceman Jakob Chychrun form the Arizona Coyotes, signalling that they intend to make a push for an Eastern Conference wild-card spot.
+The Ottawa Senators have acquired defenceman Jakob Chychrun from the Arizona Coyotes, signalling that they intend to make a push for an Eastern Conference wild-card spot.

 The deal cost the Senators a large chunk of their draft capital.
 Arizona gets a conditional first-round draft pick this year, a conditional second-round selection in 2024 (previously acquired from Washington) and a second-round pick in 2026.